 The "benchmark" scenario count:

 Side note: we have chosen a small number of parameters to make it easier to track the impact.
-The steps below are applicable regardless of the model size, but the count reduction metric would of course depend on the plan shape.
+The steps below are applicable regardless of the model size, but the count reduction metric would, of course, depend on the model shape.